Reporting Sexual Misconduct & Getting Support

 Sexual harassment and sexual misconduct are prohibited by The University of Scranton and are violations of University policy.
 In an effort to support individuals as well as the campus community, the reporting options below will initiate a response process by the University.
 If you wish to speak with someone for confidential support, please see the confidential resources listed in this guide.

-University policy provides that every employee (except those specifically identified as a “confidential” resource) who receives a report of sexual harassment or sexual misconduct is required to share the report with the Title IX Coordinator.
+University policy provides that every employee (except those specifically identified as a “confidential” resource) who receives information of sexual harassment or sexual misconduct involving a student as a complainant, respondent or witness, is required to share all relevant details (obtained directly or indirectly) with the Title IX Coordinator.
 Resident Assistants, Graduate Assistants, and Student Officers are also required reporters.
 While students are encouraged to directly report information to the designated reporting options listed above, the University recognizes that a student may choose to share information regarding sexual harassment and sexual misconduct with other employees of the University (e.g. a Resident Assistant, faculty member, or coach).
 The University is committed to ensuring that all reports are shared with the Title IX Coordinator for consistent application of the Sexual Harassment and Sexual Misconduct Policy to all individuals and to allow the University to respond promptly and equitably to eliminate the prohibited conduct, prevent its recurrence and address its effects.

 Sexual Harassment and Sexual Misconduct – What are they?